Lessons on saxophone that focus on musicality and technique.

 Television performances of The Mars Volta include (but not limited to): The Henry Rollins Show, The Tonight Show with David Letterman, and The BBC.

 “Tosin Abasi and I were originally introduced by a mutual friend, Raanen Bozzio (Terry Bozzio's son), summer of 2010.
 This meeting also served as my first introduction to Animals As Leaders and Javier Reyes.
 Since then, Abasi, Reyes, and I have developed a great relationship.
 We got together almost every day to try out ideas, and after a month we had already formulated a majority of the record.
 At this point we contacted Eric Moore, an incredible drummer and the most joyful person to be around, and soon everything we had envisioned rhythmically came together on our first meeting/recording session (at the Farias Productions Studios) on what is now T.R.A.M… I never know how people will respond to our music, I just never know!
 My goal is to try to instill a strong feeling or energy in people and I feel that collectively we achieved this goal tenfold with this new project.
 We all have a great enthusiasm and desire to perform this material live and see this band further develop.
 We look forward to hearing what you all think of it.”

-Adrián T. TRANSIENT A concept ensemble with its roots in west coast music, TRANSIENT performs original music inspired by the tradition of Jazz and Chamber Music on today's world.
-This genuine ensemble led by saxophonist Adrian Terrazas-Gonzalez (The Mars Volta, T.R.A.M. and The Earful) followed by cellist Artyom Manukyan (Peter Erskine and Draco Rosa), trumpeter Mike Cottone (Everette Harp, and Rick Braun), and on the drums the powerful young lion Tim "Figg" Newton, brings a collection of original compositions written as a story line of work of solid experimental material and improvisation.
-Translating the live performance into the world of sound,
+Adrián T. TRANSIENT A concept ensemble with its roots in west coast music, TRANSIENT performs original music inspired by the tradition of Chamber Music and Contemporary Jazz on today's world.
+This genuine ensemble led by flautist Adrian T.(The Mars Volta, and T.R.A.M.), followed by cellist Artyom Manukyan (Peter Erskine and The Joe Zawinul's Syndicate), and on the drums the powerful young lion Tim "Figg" Newton, brings a collection of original compositions written as a story line of work of solid experimental material and improvisation.
+Translating the live performance into the world of sound.

 TRANSIENT exists as a unique new voice comprised of some of creative music's fearless players on the globe.